FarzaneMah/Content_Flagging/README.md

 # cDETOX
-cDETOX is based on a consulting project with Ongo Science for flagging inappropriate comments on their platforms.
+cDETOX is based on a consulting project with Ongo Science for flagging inappropriate comments on their platforms as part of my Insight Data Science fellowship.

 Labelled data from multiple platforms were merged in three classes: zero tolerance (hate, etc.), offensive, and fine.
 The labelled data is not provided in this repository per the nature of consulting project.